1kmHQ/Book/08-long-term-vision.md

 If someone builds something better, that's good for rural India.
 We're not here to win.
 We're here to serve.

 ### Be patient
 Competitors come and go.
-We remain.
-The hundred-year view makes quarterly threats irrelevant.
+Long-term thinking beats quarterly panic.

 ---

 ## The Financial Model

-How does something last a hundred years financially?
+How does this sustain itself long-term?

 ### Revenue streams
 - Commission on rides and logistics (2-5%)